gseth/ControlAltAI-Nodes/README.md

 ### Text Bridge
 Utility node that provides flexible text input/output management with manual editing capabilities.
 This node serves as a text processing hub, accepting text from other nodes while allowing for manual overrides and edits.

-**Passthrough Mode:** When connected to another node and the text input field is empty, the incoming text is passed through unchanged.<br>
+- **Passthrough Mode:** When connected to another node and the text input field is empty, the incoming text is passed through unchanged.
-**Manual Override:** When text is entered in the text input field, it uses that text instead of any passthrough input.<br>
+- **Manual Override:** When text is entered in the text input field, it uses that text instead of any passthrough input.
-**Standalone Mode:** Functions as a simple text input node when no passthrough connection is made.
+- **Standalone Mode:** Functions as a simple text input node when no passthrough connection is made.

 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-7527.png)
 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-7528.png)